Hernandez v. New York: Plurality decision

 Justice Kennedy wrote the plurality opinion.
-After outlining the facts of the case and procedural history of the case, the Court moved on to the Court's jurisprudence on Batson.
-It reiterated Batson's three step process: first, a defendant must make a prima facie case of racial discrimination, second, if it is made the burden shifts to the prosecutor to make a race-neutral showing for the strike, and finally the trial judge make a determination if the defendant's claim stands.
+After outlining the facts of the case and the procedural history of the case, the Court moved on to the Court's jurisprudence on Batson.
+It reiterated Batson's three-step process: first, a defendant must make a prima facie case of racial discrimination, second, if it is made, the burden shifts to the prosecutor to make a race-neutral showing for the strike, and finally, the trial judge makes a determination if the defendant's claim stands.
 Even though Hernandez did not make a prima facie showing before the prosecutor presented a race-neutral reasoning, the Court found this did not impact the analysis because it rested with the trial judge's determination.

 The Court side-stepped Hernandez's argument on the correlation between Spanish-speaking ability and ethnicity because of the additional factors the prosecutor articulated in his reasoning for striking the two Latino jurors.
-Kennedy argued that even assuming all bilingual speakers would hesitate it did not fail a race-neutral analysis because it does not show an intent by the prosecutor to remove all bilingual Latinos and a negative impact does not violate race neutrality.
+Kennedy argued that even assuming all bilingual speakers would hesitate, it did not fail a race-neutral analysis because it does not show an intent by the prosecutor to remove all bilingual Latinos, and a negative impact does not violate race neutrality.

 The trial court's decision is afforded a high level of deference under Batson, and the Court assumed that the trial judge took into account the case-specific factors in making the decision to accept the prosecutor's justification: the high concentration of Spanish speakers in the local population, Spanish as the predominant language for many in that region, the ethnic backgrounds of the parties and witnesses, and the prosecutor's swift justification.
 This level of deference was based on a trial judge's ability to decide credibility questions that cannot be reviewed solely through the record on the appeal.
 The plurality did not find any reason that the trial judge's decision presented a clear error and was a permissible view under the evidence.

 In a closing dicta discussion, the plurality cited linguistic studies noting the complexity of language and bilingual distinctions.
 It further counseled that excluding bilinguals is unwise and may be unconstitutional under a different set of facts.
-Specifically, Kennedy outlined that creating a blanket policy regardless of the case's specific facts or for particular ethnic groups in certain communities language could be treated similarly to skin color under Batson.
-However, this was not that case.
+Specifically, Kennedy outlined that creating a blanket policy regardless of the case's specific facts or for particular ethnic groups in certain communities, language could be treated similarly to skin color under Batson.
+However, this was not the case.